SUV Plows Into Ridgefield Firehouse

-The Asian driver, who was alone in the car, said the brakes failed.
+The Asian driver, who was alone in the Lexus RX 350, said the brakes failed.

-Witnesses, however, told police the vehicle had been speeding north on Broad Avenue just before the crash around 6 p.m.
-March 11.
+Witnesses, however, told police the vehicle had been speeding north on Broad Avenue just before the 6:10 p.m.
+March 11 crash.

-An EMS crew took the driver to a nearby hospital with what one of them said didn't appear to be serious injuries.

 No other injuries were reported.